Homebuying

 Here are the second mortgage options that let homeowners access their home equity:

 A HELOC refers to a line of credit secured against the equity of the home.
 Homeowners only need to repay the equity they withdraw, which is very similar to a typical line of credit.
-This option benefits homeowners who are looking to quickly access money, as well as those who don’t know exactly how much money they’ll need – say, for renovations that might gradually increase in cost.
+This option benefits homeowners who are looking to quickly access money, as well as those who don’t know exactly how much money they’ll need–say, for renovations that might gradually increase in cost.

 However, interest rates for HELOCs are usually higher than mortgage rates.
-If you’re considering a HELOC, it’s important to weigh the risks as well as the benefits.
+If you’re considering a HELOC, it’s important to weigh the risks as well as benefits.

-Furthermore, homeowners need to prove that they can afford to pay back the entire value of the line of credit when they take out a HELOC , not just what they’ve borrowed.
+Furthermore, homeowners need to prove that they can afford to pay back the entire value of the line of credit when they take out a HELOC, not just what they’ve borrowed.

 Related: What are the penalties for breaking a variable mortgage versus a fixed one?

-A home equity loan has some similarities to a HELOC, though it bears more resemblance to a personal loan secured against the equity of your home.
+A home equity loan has some similarities to a HELOC, though it bears more resemblance to a personal loan secured against equity of your home.
 A homeowner who takes out a home equity loan borrows a lump sum against their home equity and must make regular payments, which includes a fixed interest rate.

 A reverse mortgage is an option specifically designed for elderly Canadians who have paid off at least 50% of their mortgage.
 A reverse mortgage allows senior homeowners to borrow up to 55% of the value of their homes.